swcarpentry/website/_posts/2016/05/2016-05-31-what-digital-humanists-also-do.md

-and relies on records of specific buildings, diaries of artisans, sketches, building plans, and mason's marks (instead of names, because many of the workers were illiterate).
+and relies on records of specific buildings, diaries of artisans, sketches, and building plans
+(some of which are very large: the width of a sidewalk, and the length of a city block).
 The end goal is to learn about the people who created the buildings, who they did the work with, the processes they used,